dhanasekhardsv/recurring-date-picker/README.md

 - State Management: Zustand

 ## Installation and Usage
-Follow these steps to set up and run the React application on your local machine:
+Follow these steps to set up and run the Next.js application on your local machine:
 1. Clone the repository: `https://github.com/dhanasekhardsv/recurring-date-picker.git`
 2. Navigate to the project directory: `cd recurring-date-picker`
 3. Install dependencies: